sircody01/StarTestSolution/README.md

                 .FeedbackActionTwo();
         }
 ```
 ## Repo tags `v2.0` and `Episode-2` go with episode 2 of my YouTube channel.
 It demonstrates the concept of a `Global Data Cache` and how this is advantageous in web tests.
-Here is an exaple of how to use the global data cache.
+Here is an example of how to use the global data cache.
 Note the `Test.DataCache<>` lines of code:
 ```csharp
 namespace Star.Models
 {